LDSC

 I applied Linkage Disequlibirum Score Regression1 to the Neale Lab's GWAS of self-reported chronic fatigue syndrome (CFS) in the UK Biobank.

-Since the phenotype used in this study is based on a single-question self-report, it is less precise than the detailed phenotyping used in DecodeME.
-This imprecision combined with the relatively small number of cases in this GWAS is expected to produce noisy summary statistics.
-Nevertheless, it is still interesting and worthwhile to analyze these summary statistics.
+Since the Neale Lab's CFS phenotype is derived from a single-question self-report, it is less precise than DecodeME's detailed phenotyping.
+This imprecision combined with the relatively small number of cases is expected to produce noisy summary statistics.
+Nevertheless, analyzing these summary statistics is still interesting and worthwhile.

 The LDSC results are shown below: